blay/blay.se/edgeryders.markdown

 experts.

 Several of these system proposals in Edgeryders deals with money, currencies and value.
-The user ’’neodynos’’ has a mission report mentioning several forms of alternative currencies: barter currencies, which is local currencies that stimulate local economic exchange;
+The user ”neodynos” has a mission report mentioning several forms of alternative currencies: barter currencies, which is local currencies that stimulate local economic exchange;
-time-banking, local currencies where ’’the unit of exchange is one hour of work’’; and bitcoin, which is a digital and decentralized system for cryptography-based monetary exchange whose functions is a bit too complicated to be described here [@alternativecurrency].
-As ’’neodynos’’ writes, these systems can be alternatives when the mainstream monetary system fails to work propery:
+time-banking, local currencies where ”the unit of exchange is one hour of work”; and bitcoin, which is a digital and decentralized system for cryptography-based monetary exchange whose functions is a bit too complicated to be described here.[^19] As ”neodynos” writes, these systems can be alternatives when the mainstream monetary system fails to work propery:

 > They offer economic development options amidst all the current
 > economic collapse and high unemployment, potentially also triggeri[n]g